influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/concepts/clustering.md

     parent: Concepts
 ---

-This document describes in detail how clustering works in InfluxEnterprise.
+This document describes in detail how clustering works in InfluxDB Enterprise.
 It starts with a high level description of the different components of a cluster and then delves into the implementation details.

 ## Architectural Overview

-An InfluxEnterprise installation consists of three separate software processes: Data nodes, Meta nodes, and the Enterprise Web server.
+An InfluxDB Enterprise installation consists of three separate software processes: Data nodes, Meta nodes, and the Enterprise Web server.
 To run an InfluxDB cluster, only the meta and data nodes are required.
 Communication within a cluster looks like this:

 ```text
     ┌───────┐     ┌───────┐